Court upholds CPS Christopher Kapessa river death charge decision

 - Published

-The High Court has upheld a decision not to charge a 14-year-old boy who allegedly caused another teenager's death.
+The High Court has upheld the Crown Prosecution Service's decision not to charge a 14-year-old boy who allegedly caused another teenager's death.

 Christopher Kapessa, 13, was reportedly pushed into the River Cynon in Rhondda Cynon Taf in 2019.

-Police found evidence he was pushed, but the Crown Prosecution Service (CPS) decided not to prosecute, prompting a legal challenge.
+Police found evidence he was pushed, but the CPS decided not to prosecute the boy, prompting a legal challenge by Alina Joseph, Christopher's mother.

 Monday's decision was dubbed a "painful blow" for Christopher's family.